PhilChodrow/PIC16A/syllabus.md

 Your essay should satisfy the following criteria.

-- **Sources**: The essay should cite and elaborate on at **least three** news articles, scholarly journal articles, or other primary sources.
+- **Sources**: The essay should cite and elaborate on at **least four** news articles, scholarly journal articles, or other primary sources.
 Opinion articles do not count.
 Blog posts are generally unsuitable, but posts by established experts may be permissible; ask me if you're not sure.
 You should use a consistent citation convention.
 If you're not sure which one to use, [APA](https://www.library.cornell.edu/sites/default/files/apa_2010.pdf) and [MLA](https://owl.purdue.edu/owl/research_and_citation/mla_style/mla_formatting_and_style_guide/mla_formatting_and_style_guide.html) are both good choices.
 Up to one source may be a documentary film, while the remainder must be written.
 - **Argument**: The essay should have a *thesis statement*, which is supported by the discussion of the sources.
 Several examples of successful thesis statements:
     - *Taken together, these articles suggest that algorithmic surveillance of marginalized groups is only increasing with time.*
     - *Although studies have revealed significant biases in Google Search, more recent work suggests that these biases may be less important in practice than once believed.*